mydepsoftware/mydepsoftware.github.io/getting_started.md

 Unzip the folder (zip archive) and open it.
 Double-click on the MyDEP.jar file.</p>

 <details><summary class="tab"><h3 class="menutitle"> For Mac OS X users </h3> </summary>
-<p> For Mac OS X users, depending on the security preferences, the following message might be displayed: </p>
+<p> For Mac OS X users, depending on the security preferences, the message from Fig.1 might be displayed.</p>

 <div class="DIVimage60">
     <img class="im" src='/assets/img/image01_mac.png' />
-	<figcaption class="figcap">Fig.1
+	<figcaption class="figcap">Fig.1 Popop menu explaining that MyDEP can't be opened (on Mac).
     	</figcaption>
 </div>
 <p>In this case click on OK, go to System Preferences -> Security and Privacy.
-Under the General tab the following info should appear:</p>
+Under the General tab the following info should appear Fig.2.</p>

 <div class="DIVimage60">
     <img class="im" src='/assets/img/image02_mac.png' />
-	<figcaption class="figcap">Fig.2
+	<figcaption class="figcap">Fig.2 How to allow the opening of MyDEP.
     	</figcaption>
 </div>

-<p> Click on "Open anyway" -> Open </p>
+<p> Click on "Open anyway" -> Open </p> (Fig.3).

 <div class="DIVimage60">
     <img class="im" src='/assets/img/image03_mac.png' />
-	<figcaption class="figcap">Fig.3
+	<figcaption class="figcap">Fig.3 New popup menu after modifying the security preferences.
     	</figcaption>
 </div>
   </details>

-<p> The "mydep.ini" file will be created containing all your preferences and the following screen will appear with the application: </p>
+<p> The "mydep.ini" file will be created containing all your preferences and the window from MyDEP as displayed in Fig.4 will appear.</p>

 <div class="DIVimage">
     <img class="im" src='/assets/img/image04_MyDEP.png' />